fivetran/dbt_pinterest/README.md

 | [pinterest_ads__pin_promotion_report](https://fivetran.github.io/dbt_pinterest/#!/model/model.pinterest.pinterest_ads__pin_promotion_report)            | Each record in this table represents the daily performance of ads at the advertiser, campaign, ad group, and pin level. |
 | [pinterest_ads__url_report](https://fivetran.github.io/dbt_pinterest/#!/model/model.pinterest.pinterest_ads__url_report)            | Each record in this table represents the daily performance of ads at the advertiser, campaign, ad group, and url level. |

+### Materialized Models
+Each Quickstart transformation job run materializes 26 models if all components of this data model are enabled.
+This count includes all staging, intermediate, and final models materialized as `view`, `table`, or `incremental`.
 <!--section-end-->

 ## How do I use the dbt package?